rheaxychen/song-scraping/README.md

-# a1-starter-repo
+# Assignment 1: Web scraping

-Assignment 1: Web scraping
+Use this repository to complete assignment 1.
+Please submit the repository URL to Canvas for grading.